jones-lab-tamu/long-term-photometry/docs/guided_scientist_guide.md

 corrupted.
 Its original time position is preserved, so the corresponding interval remains blank in summary plots and day plots, and later sessions do not shift earlier in time.
 The completed analysis reports that it was completed with missing sessions.
-No advance approval is required.
+Continuing with that session marked missing requires choosing **Continue with this session missing** in the warning dialog, then checking the setup again before rerunning.

 Guided can also recognize some readable RWD sessions that are shorter than the expected recording interval.